Parralol/Lab02ARSW/README.md

 # Lab 02 ARSW

-This programm allow the user to count the number of lines of code of the file prompted in the terminal, developed in 2024/06/12
+This program allow the user to count the number of lines of code of the file prompted in the terminal, developed in 2024/06/12

 ### LOC/h